eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Conversely, a Wallet Solution is not required to support all PID Providers, where 'support' means that it is able to request the issuance of a PID from a PID Provider.
-Each Wallet Provider will, prior to or during installation of a Wallet Unit, let the User know which PID Providers are supported by this Wallet Unit.
+Each Wallet Provider will, prior to or during installation of a Wallet Instance, let the User know which PID Providers are supported by this Wallet Solution.

 For QEAAs, Pub-EAAs, and non-qualified EAAs, the situation is different.
 Providers of such attestations will support all Wallet Solutions and are not